jewelsofthought/neshama/site/posts/parashot/39-Chukat.md

 title: 'Chukat פרשׁת חֻקַּ֣ת'
 description: 'Numbers 19:1-22:1 ספר במדבר'
 tags: null
-date: 2023-07-15T06:57:16.939Z
+date: 2023-07-01T01:01:16.939Z
 ---

 ### Chapter 19

-#### 19] פרה אדומה &mdash; The Red Cow </h5>
+### 19] פרה אדומה &mdash; The Red Cow </h5>

 The law of the Red Cow is described as the quintessential ([חקת התֹרַה]{dir="rtl"}) _Decree of the Torah_ meaning that it is beyond human understanding.
-Because Satan and the nations taunt Israel, saying, "What is the purpose of this commandment?" the Torah statest that it is a decree of the One Who gave the Torah, and it is not for anyone to question it _(Rashi)_. _Ramban_ explains that this particular commandment invites the taunts of the heretics because it is performed outside the Temple, as if to propitiate the "demons" of the field. _Tosafot_ (_Avodah Zarah_ 35a) state that one should not try to explain this precept because G-d gave us His best and most secret commands in the form of a "Divine Kiss", as it were, like the intimacy of a lover to his beloved.
+Because Satan and the nations taunt Israel, saying, "What is the purpose of this commandment?" the Torah states that it is a decree of the One Who gave the Torah, and it is not for anyone to question it _(Rashi)_. _Ramban_ explains that this particular commandment invites the taunts of the heretics because it is performed outside the Temple, as if to propitiate the "demons" of the field. _Tosafot_ (_Avodah Zarah_ 35a) state that one should not try to explain this precept because G-d gave us His best and most secret commands in the form of a "Divine Kiss", as it were, like the intimacy of a lover to his beloved.

 It is axiomatic, however, that since all laws of the Torah are the product of G-d's intelligence, any human inability to comprehend them indicates the limitation of the student, not the Teacher.

 The underlying message is that the Supreme Intelligence has granted man a huge treasury of spiritual and intellectual gifts, but none is more precious that the knowledge that G-d is infinite, both in existence and in wisdom, while man is as limited in his ability to comprehend as he is in his physical existence.
 An essential component of wisdom is the knowledge that man's failure to understand truth does not make it untrue. (abridged from R. Munk: _The Call of the Torah_).

-> However, even though we may be unable to understand this "eternal decree" ([לחֻקת עולם]{dir="rtl"}), as there is no longer any red cows, this decree can and is no longer active &mdash; though we relate to it as though it is still present.
+> However, even though we may be unable to understand this "eternal decree" ([חֻקת עולם]{dir="rtl"}), as there are no longer any red cows, this decree can no longer be active &mdash; though we relate to it as though it is still present.
 This is part of the cognitive dissonance that is most apparent at this time.

 > Seeking a deeper relevance to this decree, it must fall into the category of "certain things that stem from the mind of God are beyond our ken", and this is a good example of that.
 For one of the most insidious tools of Satan is to instill us with arrogance, believing that wer can unravel all the secrets of the universe.